This post contains affiliate links and I may earn a commission if you make a purchase.

-Who has the keys of your home?
-You and the members of your family, of course, but also your friends, and possibly your neighbor so they can stop by in case of emergency.
+Who has the keys to your home?
+You and the members of your family, of course, but also your friends and possibly your neighbor so they can stop by in case of emergency.

 The same probably goes for the previous tenants of your new home – there will be people who have keys to the locks of your house.

-If possible, install alarm system straightaway – you don’t actually know the neighborhood that well, and it’s better to be safe than sorry.
+If possible, install an alarm system straight away – you don’t actually know the neighborhood that well, and it’s better to be safe than sorry.